Love and Its Consideration.

 Application Points

 - The anchor of non-preferential, considerate, Spirit-filled living in the body of Christ is understanding and holding strongly to the content of the Gospel.
-Don’t forget what we learned in Romans 1-11!
+Don’t forget what we learned in Romans 1-11Read at Bible Gateway!

 - When you look at another believer, don’t see them primarily as “strong” or “weak.”
 Instead, see them as “in Christ” positionally just as you are.
 Are they growing?
 Can you help them grow?